tenderlove/av_capture/README.markdown

 ## DESCRIPTION:

 Wraps up AVCapture and exposes it to Ruby.
+This gem only works on OS X.

 ## FEATURES/PROBLEMS:

+* This gem only works on OS X
 * Not particularly easy to use right now
+* This gem only works on OS X
+* This gem only works on OS X
+* This gem only works on OS X
+* This gem only works on OS X
+* This gem only works on OS X

 ### SYNOPSIS: